-- Background to existing environmental laws; - Framework for regulation of the environment in the Caribbean region. - Ways in which human behaviour with respect to the environment is regulated at the international level, using key biodiversity-related IEAs; - Existing legal environmental regimes of selected Caribbean countries; - factors that surround and influence the negotiation and implementation of international environmental law; - Key IEAs: including Convention on Biological Diversity, the Biosafety Protocol, the UN Convention on Climate Change, Cartagena Convention, RAMSAR, CITES and Principle on Forests; - Key regional environmental agreements, including the Cartagena Convention, SPAW Protocol;

-Issues specific to biodiversity conservation including bio-piracy, liability and redress, access and benefits sharing, and existing legal models for management of cross-border resources including migratory species and cross-jurisdictional protected natural areas.
+- Background to existing environmental laws; - Framework for regulation of the environment in the Caribbean region. - Ways in which human behaviour with respect to the environment is regulated at the international level, using key biodiversity-related IEAs; - Existing legal environmental regimes of selected Caribbean countries; - factors that surround and influence the negotiation and implementation of international environmental law; - Key IEAs: including Convention on Biological Diversity, the Biosafety Protocol, the UN Convention on Climate Change, Cartagena Convention, RAMSAR, CITES and Principle on Forests; - Key regional environmental agreements, including the Cartagena Convention, SPAW Protocol; - Issues specific to biodiversity conservation including bio-piracy, liability and redress, access and benefits sharing, and existing legal models for management of cross-border resources including migratory species and cross-jurisdictional protected natural areas.

-• Coursework 50 %

-Project and presentation 35%

-• Essay 15%
+Coursework Continuous assessment

+(Oral and Written Presentations)

-• Final Exam 50 %
+Final Exam 50 %

 3-hour written exam